Psychiatric Mental Health Nurse Practitioner Certificate

 *This certificate program is a non-degree, graduate-level program.
 Upon completion of the program, participants receive a PMHNP Certificate of Completion.

-- To be eligible for admission to the Post-Graduate PMHNP Certificate program at National University, candidates must:
+To be eligible for admission to the Post-Graduate FNP Certificate program at National University, candidates must:

 - Meet the University requirements for graduate study, listed in the General Catalog under admission requirements

-- Hold a Master’s or doctoral degree in nursing from a regionally and CCNE and/or NLNAC accredited program in nursing
+- Hold a Master’s or doctoral degree in nursing from a State Board of Nursing approved and/or regionally and nationally accredited nursing program.

-- Have 2-year recent clinical practice as a professional nurse
+- Have 1-year recent clinical practice as a professional nurse

 - Have completed the University Application for Graduate Admissions, including the application fee